 As outlined in Melbourne Theatre Company’s key values, the Company is committed to honouring and reflecting the diversity of our society through the stories we tell and the artists who tell them.

-This is evident in our artist development programs such as NEXT STAGE Writers Program, Cybec Electric and the First Peoples Young Artists Program as well as the shift in stories and representation on our stages in recent years.
+This is evident in our artist development programs such as NEXT STAGE Writers Program, Cybec Electric and the Deadly Creatives as well as the shift in stories and representation on our stages in recent years.

 Melbourne Theatre Company is in the process of formalising our approach to this commitment in order to better recognise work already underway and progress still to be made.